titiushadow/titiushadow/README.md

 #  Hi There! 👋
 My name is Mesaque, and I'm a student at FATEC.
 I'm web developer.

-- 🎓 Studying at FATEC
+- 🎓 Studying at Unicesumar
 - 💻 Tech enthusiast
 - 💡 Always ready for new challenges